mtumilowicz/rust-rocket-workshop/README.txt

             assert!(rx == rrx); // error: type mismatch: `&i32` vs `&&i32`
             assert!(rx == *rrx); // this is okay
     * Rust references are never null.
+    * Rust won’t convert integers to references (outside of unsafe code), so you can’t convert zero into a reference.
     * But you might recall that, when we fixed the show function to take the table of artists by reference instead of by value, we never had to use the * operator.
       * Since references are so widely used in Rust, the . operator implicitly dereferences its